This study presents results of a census of non-state schools in 2 low-income areas of Maputo, Mozambique

-This study presents results of a census of non-state schools in two low-income areas of Maputo, Mozambique.
+This study presents results of a census of non-state schools in 2 low-income areas of Maputo, Mozambique.
 Non-state schools include purely private, community, and church mission-supported schools some of which receive government support in the form of deployment of civil service teachers.

 The study finds that the only notable growth of the private sector is at the pre-primary level, where 13% of schools have opened in 2015.
 This growth at the pre-primary level indicates a clear demand that is currently entirely unserved by the government sector.